lewagon/dotfiles/05-Rails/01-Rails-intro/02-Longest-word-game/README.md

 - To submit a parameter though a form without displaying the corresponding input, you can use a hidden input field `<input type="hidden">`!

-## Extra (optionnal)
+## Extra (optional)

-Everytime a new HTTP request hit your Rails app, it generate a new instance of the controller.
+Everytime a new HTTP request hits your Rails app, it generate a new instance of the controller.
 Hence, you cannot store values cross-request, except if you use Rails session or flash.
 Rails session is persisted between all requests of the user's session, whereas Rails [flash](http://guides.rubyonrails.org/action_controller_overview.html#the-flash) is just stored for the next request.

 Here you can use [Rails session](http://guides.rubyonrails.org/action_controller_overview.html#session) to keep track of the number of games you have played, your average score, this kind of information.